intel/psst/README.md

   gets roughly equal percent of hits at the end.

-_Note:_ different cpu can be stressed with different funtions simultaneously.
+_Note:_ different cpu can be stressed with different functions simultaneously.
 To do this just invoking separate
       commands for each cpu.
 Here is a fun example to demonstrate the controllability of linear ramp on cpu0, sine wave on cpu1, single-step on cpu2, single-pulse on cpu3 -- at the same time.